f5devcentral/f5-big-iq-lab/docs/class2/module4/lab2.rst

     ``vi config.yml``

-Here are the settings you will need to change to deploy everything successfully:
+Here are the settings you will need to change to deploy everything successfuly:

 * AWS_ACCESS_KEY_ID: Use the ``AWS Access Key`` you retrieved from the previous lab (IAM section).